donovandicks/datafy/backend/newsletter/README.md

 Users can run locally using the `serverless` framework CLI or via the `just` tool (similar to `make`).

-To run with `serverless`, use the command `serverless invoke local --function play-counter` To run with `just`, use the command `just run` from the current directory.
+To run with `serverless`, use the command `serverless invoke local --function newsletter` To run with `just`, use the command `just run` from the current directory.

 View the [`Justfile`](./Justfile) for more commands.